Wologman/Python_Notes/Object Oriented Programming.md

 >>> AttributeError: 'Car' object has no attribute 'make'
 ```

-The main reason to use `__` is to prevent name clashes.
-Somebody might inadvertantly use a variable name in an inhereted class that clashes with something already in the class, and over-write it.
+The main reason to use `__` is to prevent name clashes, as it is not inhereted.
+Somebody might inadvertantly use a variable name in an inhereted class that clashes with something already in the parent class, and over-write it.

+## Managing attribute type access
+For notes about decorators refer to: [[Tricky Programming Structures#Decorators]]

+Then go-over this topic again so I understand it properly.